joonanlab/joonanlab.github.io/team/seoyeon.md

 photo: seoyeon2022.jpg
 ---

-Seoyeon has interests in understanding various mechanisms underlying the biological system, especially those related to the immune cells.
-She collaborates in proteomics, transcriptomics, and epigenomics fields by applying statistical and computational techniques.
-She currently focuses on studying the interaction of myeloid cells under inflammation using single-cell RNA sequencing technology.
+Seoyeon is a researcher with a keen interest in exploring the various mechanisms that underlie biological systems, with a particular focus on those that are related to immune cells.
+To this end, she actively collaborates with experts in proteomics, transcriptomics, and epigenomics, leveraging statistical and computational techniques to analyze data from these different fields.
+Her current research is focused on studying the interaction of myeloid cells under conditions of inflammation, using cutting-edge single-cell RNA sequencing technology.

+Seoyeon's research efforts are geared towards gaining a deeper understanding of the fundamental processes that govern the behavior of immune cells in response to different stimuli.
+Through her collaborative work in proteomics, transcriptomics, and epigenomics, she is able to integrate insights from diverse data sources to obtain a more comprehensive view of these processes.
+By leveraging the power of single-cell RNA sequencing technology, she aims to uncover previously unknown aspects of the interaction of myeloid cells in the context of inflammation.
+Overall, her research represents a significant contribution towards our understanding of the intricate workings of the immune system, which could have important implications for the development of novel treatments for a range of diseases.

 ### Education & Training
 - 2022-present M.S.
 Student, Department of Integrated Biomedical and Life Science, Korea University